-As to the use of the Guidelines and Standards outside of the SFOPH, we know from our orders database, that a wide range of institutions and individuals has ordered the Guidelines.
+We know from our order database, that a wide range of institutions and individuals outside of the SFOPH has ordered the Guidelines.
 From the spontaneous responses we have had, it appears that they have been mainly used for reference in planning evaluations and for teaching purposes.
 However, we have made no attempt to systematically assess how they have been used and to what effect.

-Regarding the wider use of the SEVAL standards, this has recently been the subject of a newly formed SEVAL working group, which met regularly over the Winter 2002/3 to develop recommendations for their promotion and use.
-Reported use to date included;
+The wider use of the SEVAL Standards has recently been addressed in a newly formed SEVAL working group, which met regularly over the winter 2002-3 to develop recommendations for their promotion and use.
+Reported use to date included:

-- in evaluation contract management, for meta evaluations by evaluation commissioners within the federal administration - in teaching, for meta evaluations by university students whose studies include modules on evaluation of public administration and/or policy measures - by evaluation consultants in supporting self evaluations particularly with teachers in the formal education sector
+- in evaluation contract management, for meta-evaluations by evaluation commissioners within the federal administration; - in teaching, for meta-evaluations by university students whose studies include modules on evaluation of public administration and/or policy measures; - by evaluation consultants in supporting self-evaluations particularly with teachers in the formal education sector.

-However the group were not advised about how evaluators are using/could use the standards for judging their own work.
+However the group were not advised about how evaluators are using or could use the Standards for judging their own work.
 This is an important use about which we unfortunately know very little.

-At present, the Standards appear to be very little known outside of the SEVAL members as their promotion and use is essentially limited to a handful of individuals.
+At present, the Standards appear to be very little known outside of the SEVAL members as their promotion and use are essentially limited to a handful of individuals.

-The group concluded that the SEVAL standards were a potentially useful tool for promoting quality in evaluations.
-They could be applied to a range of different domains, and would be particularly useful to evaluation purchasers / commissioners.
-However, they were thought to be of very limited use for guiding novices in the practice of "self evaluation".
+The group concluded that the SEVAL Standards were a potentially useful tool for promoting quality in evaluations.
+They could be applied to a range of different domains, and would be particularly useful to evaluation purchasers/commissioners.
+However, they were thought to be of very limited use for guiding novices in the practice of 'self-evaluation'.